colehaus/colex/posts/bibliometric/main.md

 ## Fourth study

-We'll now jump to a fourth study so we can examine a fuller set of interactions (i.e. multiples studies citing one study, one study citing multiple studies).
+We'll now jump to <a href="#arg-map" id="four">a fourth study</a> so we can examine a fuller set of interactions (i.e. multiples studies citing one study, one study citing multiple studies).

 <figure>
   <img src="/images/bibliometric/four.svg"